Dharma (2004 film)

 Dharma is a 2004 Indian Kannada-language action drama film written and directed by K. V. Chandrakanth starring Darshan, Sindhu Menon and Manisha.
 The film has musical score by Hamsalekha.
 The film was released on 5 March 2004.

 Production

 The film was launched at Thirumalagiri Venkateswara Temple at Bangalore on 10 October 2003.
-A new heroine Jennifer credited as Monisha is signed in to play the second heroine.
-She had worked in a few Tamil films under the pseudonym of Nanditha.
-K. V. Chandrakanth who worked as an assistant to P. Vasu makes his directional debut.
-Hamsalekha will score the soundtrack while cinematography is handled by Sundarnath Suvarna.
-Jai Jagadish, Doddanna, Rangayana Raghu, Harish Rai, Bhagath Bhaagavathar and Ramesh Pandith portray other characters.
+Jennifer, credited as Manisha was signed in to play the second heroine, having worked in a few Tamil films prior to this, under the pseudonym of Nanditha.
+K. V. Chandrakanth, who worked as an assistant to P. Vasu, made his directional debut.
+Hamsalekha scored the soundtrack while cinematography was handled by Sundarnath Suvarna.
+Jai Jagadish, Doddanna, Rangayana Raghu, Harish Rai, Bhagath Bhaagavathar and Ramesh Pandith portrayed several supporting characters in the film.
 The film was shot in Mysore, Ooty, Bangalore and Goa.

 Themes

 According to writer-director K. V. Chandrakanth, the central character Dharma enacted by Darshan Thoogudeep is an uncultured rowdy.
 The film marks his transition from a thug to a poet thus proving that the pen is mightier than a sword.
 Also the character of Dharma and his transition is similar to the life of Valmiki and his evolution from a barbarian to a poet.